eigencoder/pypassbook/README.md

 # PyPassbook

 A simple .pkpass generator for Apple's Passbook.
-It does not require any other hard to install libraries!
+Easily generate "mobile tickets" for Apple devices!

+PyPassbook uses standard Openssl and no other library so it will work on non-osx machines.
+No need to audit extra libraries, and this project is small enough for a security engineer to review quickly.

 Once you have generated your `pass.json` payload, use this project to generate the compressed and signed `.pkpass` to be used by your customers.